arthurtran04/Kaggle-Housing-Prices-Competition/README.md

 The solution includes:

-- Data preprocessing and feature engineering
+- Data preprocessing
 - Model selection and training using Scikit-Learn
-- Performance evaluation using RMSE
+- Performance evaluation using MAE

 ## Contributing